 There are a few things to consider when switching your theme, including:

-Your new theme should be able to display all the elements on your website such as logos, menus, and sidebars in a way that does not distort the appearance.
+Your new WordPress theme that you want to change to should be able to display all the elements on your website such as logos, menus, and sidebars in a way that does not distort the appearance.
 The theme should support all website functionalities and should not be too complex to modify.

 Majority of internet users access websites with mobile devices.
-If your theme is not mobile responsive, it really isn’t suitable for the modern online presence.
+If your old theme is not mobile responsive, you will need a new theme that is suitable for the modern online presence.

-You should choose a theme that displays well on all the major browsers.
+You should choose a new theme that displays well on all the major browsers.

 The new theme should work well with all active plugins.
 If the theme is not compatible with your WordPress plugins, then you shouldn’t use it.